-Actual and Potential Waiting Times.
 As in Garnett et al. (2002), we need to distinguish between the actual and potential waiting times of a given delayed customer in a queueing model with customer abandonment.
 A customer's actual waiting time is the amount of time that this customer spends in queue, until he either abandons or joins service, whichever comes first.
 A customer's potential waiting time is the delay he would experience, if he had infinite patience (his patience is quantified by his abandon time).
-For example, the potential waiting time of a delayed customer who finds n other customers waiting ahead in queue upon arrival, is the amount of time needed to have n + 1 consecutive departures from the system.
+For example, the potential waiting time of a delayed customer who finds n other customers waiting ahead in queue upon arrival is the amount of time needed to have n+1 consecutive departures from the system.
 (Departures from the system are either service completions or abandonments from the queue.)
 Our delay estimators, described next, estimate the potential waiting times of delayed customers.

-The Approximation-Based QL-Based Delay Estimator (QLap).
-In Ibrahim and Whitt (2009b), we introduced an approximation-based queue-length-based delay estimator, QLap, which exploits established approximations for performance measures in the M/GI/s +GI model, developed by Whitt (2005).
-We showed that QLap consistently outperforms all other estimators considered in the GI/GI/s + GI model, with a stationary arrival process.
-Here, we propose an analog of QLap that uses the observed HOL delay, and effectively copes with time-varying arrival rates.
-We begin by briefly reviewing the QLap estimator for the GI/GI/s + GI model; a more complete description can be found in §3.5 of Ibrahim and Whitt (2009b) and Whitt (2005).
+8.2.
+The Approximation-Based QL-Based Delay Estimator (QL{ap})

+In Ibrahim and Whitt (2009b), we introduced an approximation-based QL-based delay estimator, QL{ap} , which exploits established approximations for performance measures in the M/GI/s+GI model, developed by Whitt (2005).
+We showed that QL{ap} consistently outperforms all other estimators considered in the GI+GI+s+GI model, with a stationary arrival process.
+Here, we propose an analog of QL{ap} that uses the observed HOL delay, and effectively copes with timevarying arrival rates.
+We begin by briefly reviewing the QL{ap} estimator for the GI/GI/s+GI model; a more complete description can be found in section 3.5 of Ibrahim and Whitt (2009b) and Whitt (2005).

-The $QL{ap}$ estimator approximates the GI/GI/s+GI model by the corresponding GI/M/s+M(n) model, with state-dependent Markovian abandonment rates.
-In particular, we assume that a customer who is jth from the end of the queue has an exponential abandonment time with rate $\psi_j$ , where $\psi_j$ is given by k is the current queue length, $\lambda$ is the arrival rate (assumed constant), and h is the abandonmenttime hazard-rate function, defined as $h(t) \equiv f(t)/(1 - F(t))$ , $t \geq 0$ , where f is the corresponding density function (assumed to exist).
-Here is how (8.1) is derived: If we knew that a given customer had been waiting for time t, then the rate of abandonment for that customer, at that time, would be h(t).
+The QL{ap} estimator approximates the GI+GI+s+GImodel by the corresponding GI/M/s+M(n) model, with state-dependent Markovian abandonment rates.
+In particular, we assume that a customer who is jth from the end of the queue has an exponential abandonment time with rate ψ_j , where ψ_j is given by where k is the current QL, λ is the arrival rate (assumed constant), and h is the abandonment-time hazard-rate function, defined as $h(t) \equiv f(t)/(1 - F(t))$, $t \geq 0$, where f is the corresponding density function (assumed to exist).
+Here is how (20) is derived: If we knew that a given customer had been waiting for time t, then the rate of abandonment for that customer, at that time, would be h(t).
 We therefore need to estimate the elapsed waiting time of that customer, given the available state information.
-Assuming that abandonments are relatively rare compared to service completions, it is reasonable to act as if there have been j arrival events since our customer arrived.
-Since a simple rough estimate for the time between successive arrival events is the reciprocal of the arrival rate, $1/\lambda$ , the elapsed waiting time of is approximated by $j/\lambda$ and the corresponding abandonment rate by (8.1).
+Assuming that abandonments are relatively rare compared with service completions, it is reasonable to act as if there have been j arrival events because our customer arrived.
+As a simple rough estimate for the time between successive arrival events is the reciprocal of the arrival rate, $1/\lambda$, the elapsed waiting time is approximated by j/λ and the corresponding abandonment rate by (20).

-$$\psi_j \equiv h(j/\lambda), \quad 1 \le j \le k \; ; \tag{8.1}$$
+$$\psi_j \equiv h(j/\lambda), \quad 1 \le j \le k, \tag{20}$$

-For the GI/M/s + M(n) model, we need to make further approximations in order to describe the potential waiting time of a customer who finds n other customers waiting in line, upon arrival.
-Let $W_Q(n)$ represent a random variable with the conditional distribution of the potential delay of an arriving customer, given that this customer must wait before starting service, and given that the queue-length seen upon arrival, is equal to n.
+For the GI/M/s+M(n) model, we need to make further approximations in order to describe the potential waiting time of a customer who finds n other customers waiting in line, upon arrival.
+Let $W_Q(n)$ represent a random variable with the conditional distribution of the potential delay of an arriving customer, given that this customer must wait before starting service, and given that the QL seen upon arrival, is equal to n.
 We have the approximate representation:

-$$W_Q(n) \approx \sum{i=0}^n X_i , \qquad (8.2)$$
+$$W_Q(n) \approx \sum{i=0}^n X_i,$$ (21)